Royal Enfield (England): 250 cc models

+Under the Roads Act 1920, Vehicle Excise Duty in the UK for motorcycles was graduated, with thresholds at 150cc and 250cc.
+Most motorcycles in these lightweight classes were designed as economical transport.
+Royal Enfield supplied this market with budget models such as the 150cc Ensign and 250cc Clipper.
+However, the Road Traffic Act 1960 restricted learner motorcyclists to machines with engines smaller than 250cc.
+This created an incentive for manufacturers to increase the performance of their 250cc models, to appeal to young riders.

-The 250cc class was important in the UK as it was the largest engine which a 'learner' could ride without passing a test.
-In the late 1950s and early 1960s, Royal Enfield produced a number of 250 cc machines, including a racer, the 'GP' and a Scrambler, the 'Moto-X', which used a modified Crusader frame, leading link forks and a Villiers Starmaker engine.
+Royal Enfield produced a number of 250 cc machines, including a racer, the 'GP' and a Scrambler, the 'Moto-X', which used a modified Crusader frame, leading link forks and a Villiers Starmaker engine.
 The Clipper was a base-model tourer with the biggest-seller being the Crusader, a 248 cc pushrod OHV single producing 18 bhp.

 In 1965, a 21 bhp variant called the Continental GT, with red GRP tank, five-speed gearbox (which was also an option on the Crusader), clip-on handlebars, rearset footrests, swept pipe and hump-backed seat was launched.
 It sold well with its race-styling including a fly-screen resembling a race number plate which doubled as a front number plate mount.

 The Avon 'Speedflow' full sports fairing was available as an extra in complementary factory colours of red and white.

-Other variants were the Olympic and 250 Super 5, notable for use of leading-link front suspension (all the other 250 road models had conventional telescopic forks) and the 250 'Turbo Twin', fitted with the Villiers 247 cc twin cylinder two-stroke engine.
+Other variants were the Olympic and the 250 Super 5, which had a five-ratio gearbox and leading link front suspension.
+All other Royal Enfield 250 cc road models had a conventional telescopic fork.
+In 1964 Royal Enfield launched the Turbo Twin, which used the same chassis as the Crusader, but had a Villiers 4T twin-cylinder two-stroke engine.

 The Royal Enfield GP production-volume racer was first raced in the Manx Grand Prix in September, 1964.
 Developed in conjunction with Royal Enfield Racing Manager Geoff Duke the first public appearance was at Earls Court Show in November, 1964.
-Using a duplex-tube frame, leading link forks and one-piece tank and seat unit, the 250cc two-stroke single engine was similar to other small capacity race machines offered from rivals Greeves, Cotton, DMW and particularly Villiers, which provided the engines for these marques and many other manufacturers and bike-builders including the 'Starmaker' competition engine used for the Scorpion racer and Sprite scrambler.
+Using a duplex-tube frame, leading link forks and one-piece tank and seat unit, the 250cc two-stroke single engine was similar to other small capacity race machines offered from Villiers-engined rivals such as Cotton, DMW, and Greeves which provided the engines for these marques and many other manufacturers and bike-builders including the 'Starmaker' competition engine used for the Scorpion racer and Sprite scrambler.